uvapl/uva-prog-physics/20 Week 1/02 Conditionals and loops/10 Exercises.md

 Be sure to test your code for each part before moving on to the next part.

-1. Using a for loop, write a program that prints out the decimal equivalents of $1/2, 1/3, 1/4, ..., 1/10$.
+1. Using a for loop, write a program that prints out the decimal equivalents of $1 / 2, 1/3, 1 / 4, ..., 1/10$.

 2. Write a program using a while loop that asks the user for a number, and prints a countdown from that number to zero.
 What should your program do if the user inputs a negative number?
 As a programmer, you should always consider "edge conditions" like these when you program!
 (Another way to put it: always assume the users of your program will be trying to find a way to break it!
 If you don't include a condition that catches negative numbers, what will your program do?)

 3. Write a program using a for loop that calculates exponentials.
-Your program should ask the user for a base `base` and an exponent `exp`, and calculate `base`^`exp`.
+Your program should ask the user for a base `base` and an exponent `exp`, and calculate `base`^(`exp`).
 You can't use the `^` operator!

 4. Write a program using a while loop that asks the user to enter a number that is divisible by 2.
 Give the user a witty message if they enter something that is not divisible by 2, *and make them enter a new number*.
 Don't let them stop until they enter an even number!
 Print a congratulatory message when they *finally* get it right.